-Step 2 Insert the positive and negative connectors into corresponding battery terminals of the inverter.
+Step 2 Insert the positive and negative connectors into corresponding battery terminals on the inverter.

-After the positive and negative connectors snap into place, pull the battery cables back to ensure that they are connected securely.
+After the positive and negative connectors snap into place, try to pull the battery cables back to check that they are secure.

 Figure 5-12 Connecting battery cables